Royal Tteokbokki (non-spicy Korean rice cakes)

 Royal Tteokbokki

-What is in Royal Tteokbokki?
+What is Royal Tteokbokki?

 It's super quick to make, and it's my go-to stir-fry when cooking for the entire family.